microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/Get-MgPolicyFeatureRolloutPolicyApplyToById.md

 	)
 }

-Get-MgDirectoryObjectById -BodyParameter $params
+Get-MgBetaDirectoryObjectById -BodyParameter $params
 ```
-This example shows how to use the Get-MgPolicyFeatureRolloutPolicyApplyToById Cmdlet.
+This example shows how to use the Get-MgBetaPolicyFeatureRolloutPolicyApplyToById Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).